Cabuyao: Etymology

-After the colonization of Manila by Miguel López de Legazpi in 1570, he instructed Capt.
-Juan de Salcedo to conquer all barangays around the lake of Ba-i, which is now called Laguna de Bay.
-Just like the settlement of Ba-i, Tabuco had large plain area and rich forestry, and the climate was suited to farm crops.
-On January 16, 1571, it was announced by López de Legazpi that Tabuco be considered as encomienda or a town under Afirni Manlangit.

-The town of Tabuco was located near the corner of a river and the lake of Ba-i which was made bancas or raft as the common means of transportation going to the town of Tabuco.
-There were many trees of kabuyaw growing around the area.
-The fruit of kabuyaw was used as shampoo.
-So, when the priest asked for the name of the place, the native women readily answered "kabuyaw", thinking that the priest was asking for the name of the trees growing around the wharf.
-From then on, the priests and other Spanish officials called the town of Tabuco as Cabuyao.
+The town of Tabuco was located near the junction of a river and the lake of Ba-i where bancas (rafts) were the common means of transportation.
+Many kabuyaw trees grew in the area, and their fruit was used as shampoo.
+When the priest asked for the name of the place, the local women answered "kabuyaw", thinking that the priest was asking for the name of the trees growing around the wharf.
+From then on, the priests and Spanish officials referred to the town as Cabuyao.

 History

-Pre-Spanish Era

-It was estimated that 300 years before the arrival of Catholicism, Malays came yearly to the Philippines.
-These Malays were attracted to the progress of Maynila which was the center of commerce/trade by the natives coming around the lake of Ba-i which is known today as Laguna de Bay.
-This place was the exchanging point of commerce and trade between the natives and the Chinese, Arabs and other Malay race.
-These foreign traders established their respective villages around the lake of Ba-i.
+Precolonial era

 One of the biggest villages established in the western portion of the lake was "Tabuko" or "Hangganang Ilog" which means boundary in the native tongue.
-The natives of this village came from Malay race of Malaysia, Indonesia and Indochina.
 Tabuko had no definite boundary except for natural landmarks such as the mountain, hills and lake.
-It can be said that the boundary of "Tabuko" reached the mountain range of Sungay at the west, Mt.
-Makiling at the south, the lake of Ba-i at the east and the large track of quicksand at Tunasan it the north.
+The boundary of Tabuko reached the mountain range of Sungay on the west, Mount Makiling on the south, the lake of Ba-i on the east, and the large track of quicksand at Tunasan on the north.